RedX1000/OpenLogger/README.md

 #### Report bugs or questions, message me 🙂 -> Discord: RedX1000#3655
 #### RuneApps forum page: https://runeapps.org/forums/viewtopic.php?pid=4751

-* *NOTE: This project is currently in maintence mode.
-There are plans for new features but are not a priority.
-If something breaks due to jagex updates or if there are bugs, message me on Discord..*
+* *NOTE: This project is currently in maintenance mode as it is feature complete.
+There are some plans for new features but they are not a priority for now.
+If something breaks due to RuneScape updates or if there are bugs, message me on Discord.*

 * *NOTE: Legacy Interface mode works, but I don't test with it often, so use at your own risk, and report any crashes and bugs.* <br>

-* *NOTE: When reporting a crash, please take a screenshot of the loot window and send it to me.
+* *NOTE: When reporting a crash, please take a screenshot of the loot window and clue capture history send it to me.
 Use Windows Key + Shift + S, Lightshot, or Gyazo to take the screenshot to avoid distortion.*
 <br><br>

 ### Table of Contents